 lowered wage growth and in the US,

 Lack of Bank Regulation

-Short-Term Reserves Were in Euros When Dollar Were Required
+Short-Term Commercial Bank Reserves Were in Euros When Dollar Reserves Were Required.

-Academic Economist Under Estimated Economic Effects of Financial Market
+Neoliberal Economist Under Estimated Economic Effects of Financial Market on Economic Activity.

-Government t Helped Top and Bottom Creating Middle Income Envy
+Government t Helped the Top and the Bottom Creating Middle Income Envy.

 Debtors Can't or Won't